groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/signing/electronic-signatures/iterative-digital-signing-of-the-pdf-document.md

     }
 }
 ```
-### How to apply digital signatures iteratively to a PDF document with custom appearance and image
+### Iteratively sign with custom appearance and image

 This example demonstrates how to iteratively sign a PDF document with multiple digital certificates, customizing the appearance and adding an image to each signature.
 See [SignResult](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signresult)